Skip to main content

 Businesses should note:

-- any analysis is at the licence holder’s expense.
-It needs to be conducted by a National Association of Testing Authorities (NATA) or Food Authority approved laboratory.
+• Any analysis is at the licence holder’s expense.
+It needs to be conducted by a laboratory accredited by the National Association of Testing Authorities (NATA) or International Laboratory Accreditation Cooperation (ILAC).
+Only tests for pH or environmental swabbing for Listeria may be conducted in-house, without NATA accreditation, using a validated method.

 Beef labelling